 - Professional Services

-Before creating individual tags, define your tag categories.
-These are the groupings (Industry, Persona, Value Category) that organize your tags.1
+Before creating individual property values, define your property categories.
+These are the groupings (Industry, Persona, Value Category) that organize your properties.Navigate to Properties

 - Use buyer-friendly language – “Financial Services” not “FINSERV_VERTICAL”